playwolf719/react-study/README.md

-# react and redux study with redux-form
+# react study (Not only react)

 ------------

 ## features
 ------------
 - suport ie8
-- with react, react-router, redux, redux-form
+- with react, react-router, redux, redux-form ...
 - code style are ES6 and ES5